After You Apply

 Once your completed application has been submitted in time for the deadline, with all required supporting materials (including references submitted by your referees) and payment of the application fee, our admissions committee will assess your application and notify you of its outcome.
 If you are successful and receive an offer from our department, you will then also receive an offer from the Graduate School of Arts and Sciences (GSAS).

-The timetable below is for admissions decisions for 2016-2017 entry only:
+The timetable below is for admissions decisions for 2018-2019 entry:

 Please note: this timetable is for guidance purposes only.
 In some cases, notifications may take longer and occasionally applicants may hear from our department or GSAS before the times given above.
 There is no formal decision-making timetable for applications submitted after the May deadline, though you may still expect to be notified of our decision within four to six weeks of completing your application during this period.
 All decisions are communicated in writing from GSAS, usually by e-mail.